Jai-veer07/Induction-Program/Readme.md

 <details>
 <summary><strong>📅 Day 2 — 📚 Values, Lectures & Proficiency Tests</strong></summary>

 - Lecture by **Ms. Priya Darshni** on *Universal Human Values* — empathy, integrity, and mutual respect.
+She focused on the significance of empathy, integrity, and mutual respect in shaping personal character and professional behavior
 - Talk by **Mr. Arvind Dhingra** adding more perspectives.
 - Proficiency tests in **English** (easy) & **Mathematics** ( Easy to Moderate )